isralduke/PHP-Templating/README.md

 ##Usage

 Pages are added by adding a folder named for the slug you want for the page.
 Inside of that folder is an `index.php` file which contains instructions and some variable data such as the page title.
-See `/about` for an example.
+See the example pages for a better idea.

 In this `index.php` file is: